 The government, in its first formal response, says the opponents misrepresent and exaggerate the potential effects.
 It says they have proven no irreparable harm and are challenging prematurely the planning-level amendments that offer guidelines but render no specific decisions on individual grazing, mining or other federal permits.

-"They allege speculative injuries that will come to pass, if at all, only after future site-specific decisions are made," Bogden wrote.
-He especially challenged claims the protections could restrict use of thousands of miles of existing roads and threaten public safety by inhibiting the travel of emergency responders.
+"They allege speculative injuries that will come to pass, it at all, only after future site-specific decisions are made," Bogden wrote.
+He especially challenged claims the protections could restrict use of thousands of miles of existing roads and threaten to public safety by inhibiting travel of emergency responders.